-Aesthetics: As a creative director, I oversaw the last 6 years of IKEA USA’s commercial campaigns, the rebuilding of eBay’s arts & collectibles experience, Nike’s 2009 US Open and Wimbledon creative, 4 consecutive seasons for Nina/Delman Shoes; and I rebranded Loyola University Maryland, Rochester Institute of Technology & the Woodmere Art Museum.
+Aesthetics: As a creative director, I oversaw the last 6 years of IKEA USA’s commercial campaigns, the rebuilding of eBay’s arts & collectibles experience, Nike’s 2009 US Open and Wimbledon creative, 4 consecutive seasons for Nina/Delman Shoes, and rebrands of Loyola University Maryland, Rochester Institute of Technology & the Woodmere Art Museum.

 Strategy: Key engagements have included institutional strategic planning for Loyola University Maryland, development & capital campaigns for Chestnut Hill College, new membership strategies for WHYY Public Radio, communications flow analysis for UnitedHealthcare, and executive vision & mission consultation for Dilworth Paxson.